Songs

 Informant / Performers

-Jerusalem National Sound Archives placement: Y 6357b/1 Referenced and notated in: El ciclo de la vida, pg.
-172, Editorial Alpuerto, 2013 Susana Weich-Shahak.
-Mati Mandil sings this abbreviated version, which reflects a mother's doubts about...
+Jerusalem National Sound Archives placement: Y4509/19 Referenced and notated in: El ciclo de la vida, pg.
+147, Editorial Alpuerto, 2013 Susana Weich-Shahak.
+This rhyme is spoken by the parent to the young child, stressing the...

-Jerusalem National Sound Archives placement: Y 5672c/17 Referenced and notated in: El ciclo de la vida, pg.
-218, Editorial Alpuerto, 2013 Susana Weich-Shahak.
-This is a song for the bride's ritual bath before her wedding,...
+Jerusalem National Sound Archives placement: Y5977b/38 Referenced and notated in: El ciclo de la vida, pg.
+147, Editorial Alpuerto, 2013 Susana Weich-Shahak.
+This rhyme is spoken by the parent to the young child, stressing the...